GavinChilders/GavinChilders/README.md

 ## 🧑‍💻 What I’m Working On
 - **Chess Game (C++/Python):** A cross-language chess engine with AI decision-making, algorithmic optimization, and a future GUI front-end.
-- **Lexical Analyzer (Python):** A Jack-language parser that generates XML with proper lexeme categorization, exploring the foundations of compiler design.

 ## 💻 Tech & Tools
 - **Languages:** C++, Python, HTML, Go